anujraghav252/H-to-WW-NanoAOD-analysis/README.md

 ## Overview

-This repository contains a comprehensive analysis framework for studying **Higgs boson decays to W boson pairs (H → WW → ℓνℓν)** using CMS NanoAOD data formats.
+This repository contains a comprehensive analysis framework for studying **Higgs boson decays to W boson pairs $H\ \to WW\ \to e\nu\mu\nu$** using CMS NanoAOD data formats.
 Developed as part of the **HSF-India project**, this work implements a complete physics analysis pipeline from raw NanoAOD files to final physics results.

 ### What This Repository Does

 The analysis pipeline performs:

 1. **Data Processing**: Reads CMS NanoAOD ROOT files containing collision events
-2. **Event Selection**: Applies physics-based selection criteria to identify Higgs → WW candidate events
+2. **Event Selection**: Applies physics-based selection criteria to identify Higgs $\to$ WW candidate events
 3. **Background Estimation**: Analyzes and distinguishes signal from various Standard Model background processes
 4. **Kinematic Analysis**: Studies particle properties (momentum, energy, angular distributions) to characterize the signal
 5. **Statistical Analysis**: Applies weights, scale factors, and statistical methods to extract physics measurements